-Structured Settlements can be sold, and there is no set formula or standard on how to sell the payments.
+Structured Settlements can be sold, and there is no set formula or standard for selling the payments.
 Seek an attorney or accountant to explore settlement planning options.

 What happens to a structured settlement in a divorce?

-Each state divides assets in either an equitable division or community property approach.
+Each state divides assets in an equitable or community property approach.
 If the state utilizes the equitable distribution method and the settlement was obtained before marriage, the settlement probably will be kept with the settlement’s owner.
-However, if the state takes the community property route, the state can divide the settlement regardless of whether the settlement was received, whether before or during the marriage.
+However, if the state takes the community property route, the state can divide the settlement regardless of whether the settlement was received before or during the marriage.

 Can a structured settlement be inherited?

-Since the structured settlement annuity is essentially an income annuity, inheritance is treated as such.
-If the annuity is set up for life contingent payments (life only, joint, and survivor), then typically, there is no death benefit.
-This exception would be if a guaranteed term (single or joint-life with a period certain) were put into place.
-If the settlement is structured to pay over a guaranteed fixed period of time, the annuity can normally be inherited for the remainder of the guaranteed installments.
+Since the structured settlement annuity is an income annuity, inheritance is treated as such.
+If the annuity is set up for life contingent payments (life only, joint, and survivor), there is typically no death benefit.
+This exception would be if a guaranteed term (single or joint life with a period certain) were put into place.
+If the settlement is structured to pay over a guaranteed fixed period of time, the annuity can usually be inherited for the remainder of the guaranteed installments.
 Inherited structured settlements should still provide tax-free payments to the beneficiary.
 Finally, there is a commutation rider on some settlements that allow the inherited annuity to be paid out in a lump-sum payment, so check on that as well.